IBM/cp4ba-labs/24.0.0/Bring-Up/Bring-Up-Lab-2/Exercise-1-Prepare.md

 	![RDPLogin](Images/2.2.2-LoginRDP.png)

 	**Note:** Login is only possible either through RDP, or through the VM Remote Console (see below).
 You cannot use both methods at the same time, with the same user account.
+	So, you can skip to step 9 now.

 4. Should it not be possible to connect through RDP, then scroll down on the reservation, until you find the section with the title "VM Remote Console".
 	In the upper left corner you can find a blue tile.
 The first two lines contain the name of the machine.
 For the bastion host, it ends in "bastion".